 The award for best actress in a motion picture comedy is up next.

 Robert Downey jr presents the award.
 The award goes to Amy Adams for American Hustle.
 She said this is her 15th year in acting.
 Thanks to her daughter for teaching her to accept joy and renounce fear.
 Everybody congratulates her.
 Very enthusiastic hall.

-Kyra Sedgwick and Kevin Bacon present their daughter Sophie Bacon – Miss Golden Globe and Randy Bacon – Mr. Golden Globe.
-They all present a comic moment together.
-They also present the best actress in TV series drama award: Robin Wright for “House of Cards” (2013).
+Kyra Sedgwick and Kevin Bacon present their daughter Sophie Bacon – Miss Golden Globe, and Randy Bacon – Mr. Golden Globe.
+They all offer a comic moment together.
+They also show the best actress in the TV series drama award: Robin Wright for “House of Cards” (2013).
 “Completely unexpected, I have no speech”, she says.
 She thanks David Fincher for inspiring her to accept this part.

 Jim Carrey presents American Hustle.

-Emma Thompson, 2-times winner of Golden Globes presents the award for best screenplay: Her (2013): Spike Jonze thanks David O. Russell, a very good friend.
-Half of the people in the hall applause him.
-He is very moved and thanks everybody.
+Emma Thompson, 2-times winner of Golden Globes, presents the award for best screenplay: Her (2013): Spike Jonze thanks David O. Russell, a very good friend.
+Half of the people in the hall applaud him.
+He is very moved and gratitude, everybody.

 Julie Bowen and Seth Myers present Best Performance by an Actor in a Television Series – Musical or Comedy Andy Samberg for “Brooklyn Nine-Nine” (2013).
-He does a great performance – the parody of “thanks speech”.
+He does an excellent performance – the parody of “thanks speech”.